omareloui/FileGenerator/README.md

 Any file with the name "base" it'll take its parent directory's name.
 You can change "base" in the config file.

+## TODO

+- [ ] Make it possible to provide the template with data to override defaults.

+  - [x] Use [dejs](https://deno.land/x/dejs@0.10.1) to resolve the files.
+  - [ ] Create a JSON file to hold the templates' data that it'll require to be able to pass it to dejs.
+  - [ ] Find a way to retrieve the data from the user.

+- [ ] Create a project generator.

+## Bugs to fix

+- [ ] Run `deno mod.ts vue vue`.
+It'll keep create the file infinitely.
+- [ ] The created file overrides existing ones, fix this.

 ## License

 MIT.